-- P-PF-7: Buffer the physical and visual impacts of energy facilities on adjacent uses through the use of adequate landscaping and screening, while maintaining access to energy facilities for repair and maintenance. - P-PF-8: Beautify the streetscape and encourage building façade improvements to utility facilities with prominent street frontage. - P-PF-9: Expedite the undergrounding of overhead utility lines and coordinate with the commercial revitalization program. - P-PF-10: Require that utilities be undergrounded as part of new development or other infrastructure projects
+- P-PF-11: Buffer the physical and visual impacts of energy facilities on adjacent uses through the use of adequate landscaping and screening, while maintaining access to energy facilities for repair and maintenance. - P-PF-12: Beautify the streetscape and encourage building façade improvements to utility facilities with prominent street frontage. - P-PF-13: Expedite the undergrounding of overhead utility lines and coordinate with the commercial revitalization program. - P-PF-14: Require that utilities be undergrounded as part of new development or other infrastructure projects.

-Maintenance Assessment District and Property and Business Improvement District

-P-PF-11: Support programs in Southeastern San Diego where property owners assess themselves for the benefit of public enhancements beyond the general services provided by the City.
+Maintenance Assessment District and Property and Business Improvement District themselves for the benefit of public enhancements beyond the general services provided by the City.
 These enhancements include but are not limed to: landscape, lighting, streetscape improvements and maintenance, security, signage and banners, street furniture.